StanfordSpezi/SpeziBluetooth/README.md

         Configuration {
             Bluetooth {
                 // Define which devices type to discover by what criteria .
-                // In this case we search for some custom FFF0 characteristic that is advertised.
+                // In this case we search for some custom FFF0 service that is advertised.
                 Discover(MyDevice.self, by: .advertisedService("FFF0"))
             }
         }